lanmaster53/lanmaster53-src/content/pages/events/pwapt-eau-claire.md

 ###### Description

 Don't miss out on a rare 3-day presentation of Practical Web Application Penetration Testing (PWAPT) with Tim "lanmaster53" Tomes in beautiful Eau Claire, WI!
+For specific details regarding course materials and prerequisites, see the [PWAPT training page](/training).

 ---